wsec/basaam0.github.io/_posts/2018-02-18-hijacking.md

 tags: [XSS, node, exploit]
 ---

-Previously, we have demonstrated how to use ARP poison attacks to compromise unencrypted communication on local area networks (LAN).
+Previously, we have demonstrated how to use [ARP poison](https://github.com/twlinux/club/wiki/Man-in-the-Middle-(MitM)-Attack-%E2%80%93-ARP-Poisoning) attacks to compromise unencrypted communication on local area networks (LAN).
 The attacks described below are effective over HTTPS traffic from external networks.

 # Cookie Stealing